fastrizwaan/flatpak-wine32/Others/Readme_other.md

 ```
 git clone https://github.com/fastrizwaan/flatpak-wine.git
 cd flatpak-wine/org.winehq.flatpak-wine
-sh ./install.sh sdk ;# this will install sdk, run this only once sdk
+sh ./install.sh sdk ;# this will install sdk, run this only once for sdk
 ```

 this will create a flatpak and also install it (as --user)